Last updated · June 2026

 Subscriptions and the App Store

 Billing runs entirely through Apple.
-Trip Pocket receives only the subscription status (active, in trial, expired) needed to unlock features.
-We don't see your name, email, payment details, or App Store account.
+Trip Pocket receives only the subscription status (active, in trial, expired) needed to unlock features, which we tie to your account through RevenueCat.
+We never see your payment details or App Store account.
 Apple's own privacy policy covers everything on their side.

 Crash reports and anonymous telemetry